-LJB visited Loveland High School and has developed draft recommendations.
-These were presented to the staff on July 31, 2020.
+The first draft report was presented to the staff on July 31, 2020 (Loveland Elementary School).
 After that meeting, the schedule originally established for the remainder of the schools was modified to facilitate a rapid data collection to determine class loading at the other facilities.
 Onsite visits were scheduled daily for the week of August 3.
 This was done to assist LCS in understanding the relative class loading, which could be obtained with 6-foot spacing in all classrooms.
 The report will be provided after interviews of key personnel and analysis of detailed operations at the facility.
 Once the recommendations are drafted, they will be presented as specific controls to meet prevention needs.
 If untenable, alternatives will be discussed and modified, controls may be modified and/or education style, and/or expectation may need to be modified.
 An update section is provided to capture discussion topics of recommendations and include final disposition.